HashemSalhi/HashemSalhi.github.io/_posts/2025-8-8-cyberwarriors-ctf-2025.md

 </plist>
 ```

-In macOS, **LaunchAgents** are `plist` configuration files that tell the launchd service to automatically run specific programs or scripts for a user, often at login, at set intervals, or in response to certain events; while legitimate apps use them for background services, they can be abused as a persistence mechanism so the attcker code restarts even after reboots or logouts
+In macOS, **LaunchAgents** are `plist` configuration files that tell the launchd service to automatically run specific programs or scripts for a user, often at login, at set intervals, or in response to certain events; while legitimate apps use them for background services, they can be abused as a persistence mechanism so the attacker code restarts even after reboots or logouts

 The `com.apple.Finder.plist` file that was uploaded by the attacker creates a job named `com.persist.user` that immediately runs and then re-runs every **60 seconds**, executing `/bin/zsh -c "/Users/test/Applications"`.

 > NCSC{Launch_Agents:com.apple.Finder.plist}

+I first blooded this challenge and got a cool animation on the screen :)